An agriculture innovation partnership in Perry, Georgia

-CAES and Grand Farm, a leading innovator in agricultural technology, are creating a robust regional agricultural innovation ecosystem.
-The roots of this partnership go back five years when University System of Georgia Chancellor Sonny Perdue helped inaugurate the Grand Farm during its launch ceremony in North Dakota while serving as U.S. secretary of agriculture.
+CAES and Grand Farm, a leading innovator in agricultural technology, have created a robust regional agricultural innovation ecosystem in Perry, Georgia.
+The roots of this partnership go back to 2019 when University System of Georgia Chancellor Sonny Perdue helped inaugurate the Grand Farm during its launch ceremony in North Dakota while serving as U.S. secretary of agriculture.
+UGA Grand Farm was first announced in June 2024.

 About the UGA Grand Farm partners